PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/add-edit-attribute.md

 6) Attribute type (drop-down list) (mandatory field)

+This drop-down is mandatory.
-When hovered on the name of the field, shows the following: "The way the attribute's values will be presented to the customers in the product's page."
+When the label is hovered, a tooltip is displayed: "The way the attribute's values will be presented to the customers in the product's page."
 When pressed on the drop-down, allows to choose between the options:
  - Drop-down list
  - Radio buttons